juanfp900/Automated-ForexTradingAlgorithms/README.md

 # The Algorithm can be ran locally or using Amazon Web Service EC2 instance
 To run on AWS you must create AWS account and navigate to the AWS EC2 portal:
-       1. Navigate to EC2 dashboard
+       1.Navigate to EC2 dashboard
-       2. Select Create New Instance.
+       2.Select Create New Instance.
        3. Select Amazon Linux 2 AMI (HVM), SSD Volume Type (Free tier)
        4. Select General Purpose t2.micro (Free tier)
        5. Once EC22 instance is created you  must save the .pem key file you get in a local directory.